 Among the things that have stuck with Ruby Love since the beginning is their Wix template.
 Ruby Love’s site gives their shoppers a great customer experience.
 Using beautiful product galleries, easy-to-navigate menus and coupons, shoppers can find exactly what they want.

 Now, they’ve stepped it up by utilizing their built-in suite of Wix eCommerce tools.

-Around the warehouse, they use the Wix mobile app on tablets to scan product QR codes and pack orders.
+Around the warehouse, they use the Wix Owner app on tablets to scan product QR codes and pack orders.
 From their site, they save time managing orders with automated sales tax and a clear order dashboard.
 When they ship orders, they print shipping labels right from their dashboard and send automated order confirmation emails with unique tracking numbers.